Urinary system

-The urinary system, also known as the urinary tract or renal system, consists of the kidneys, ureters, bladder, and the urethra.
-The purpose of the urinary system is to eliminate waste from the body, regulate blood volume and blood pressure, control levels of electrolytes and metabolites, and regulate blood pH.
-The urinary tract is the body's drainage system for the eventual removal of urine.
+The urinary system, also known as the urinary tract or renal system, is a part of the excretory system of vertebrates.
+In humans and placental mammals, it consists of the kidneys, ureters, bladder, and the urethra.
+The purpose of the urinary system is to eliminate urine from the body, regulate blood volume and blood pressure, control levels of electrolytes and metabolites, and regulate blood pH.
 The kidneys have an extensive blood supply via the renal arteries which leave the kidneys via the renal vein.
 Each kidney consists of functional units called nephrons.
-Following filtration of blood and further processing, wastes (in the form of urine) exit the kidney via the ureters, tubes made of smooth muscle fibres that propel urine towards the urinary bladder, where it is stored and subsequently expelled from the body by urination (voiding).
+Following filtration of blood and further processing, the ureters carry urine from the kidneys into the urinary bladder.
+The urethra carries urine from the bladder through the penis or vulva during urination.
 The female and male urinary system are very similar, differing only in the length of the urethra.

-Urine is formed in the kidneys through a filtration of blood.
-The urine is then passed through the ureters to the bladder, where it is stored.
-During urination, the urine is passed from the bladder through the urethra to the outside of the body.

 800–2,000 milliliters (mL) of urine are normally produced every day in a healthy human.
 This amount varies according to fluid intake and kidney function.

 Structure

-The urinary system refers to the structures that produce and transport urine to the point of excretion.
+The urinary system refers to the structures that produce and excrete urine.
 In the human urinary system there are two kidneys that are located between the dorsal body wall and parietal peritoneum on both the left and right sides.

 The formation of urine begins within the functional unit of the kidney, the nephrons.
 Urine then flows through the nephrons, through a system of converging tubules called collecting ducts.
-These collecting ducts then join together to form the minor calyces, followed by the major calyces that ultimately join the renal pelvis.
-From here, urine continues its flow from the renal pelvis into the ureter, transporting urine into the urinary bladder.
-The anatomy of the human urinary system differs between males and females at the level of the urinary bladder.
-In males, the urethra begins at the internal urethral orifice in the trigone of the bladder, continues through the external urethral orifice, and then becomes the prostatic, membranous, bulbar, and penile urethra.
-Urine exits through the external urethral meatus.
-The female urethra is much shorter, beginning at the bladder neck and terminating in the vaginal vestibule.
+These collecting ducts then join to form the minor calyces, followed by the major calyces that ultimately join the renal pelvis.
+Urine flows from the renal pelvis into the ureter, which transports urine into the urinary bladder.
+The anatomy of the human urinary bladder and urethra differs between males and females.
+In males, the urethra begins at the internal urethral orifice in the trigone of the bladder, and then becomes the prostatic, membranous, bulbar, and penile urethra.
+Urine exits the male urethra through the urinary meatus in the glans penis.
+The female urethra is much shorter, beginning at the bladder neck and terminating in the vulval vestibule.